FourthEstateOrg/Newswire-Publisher/readme.txt

 3. The news content arrives automatically.
 Ready to publish.

 == Changelog ==

+= 1.0.9 -
+* Change: News post type.
+All incoming imports should be assigned to the news post type.
+* Added: Post to News migration.
+Added a feature to migrate.

 = 1.0.0.6 -
 * Bugfix: Correct issue where author may not be correctly set on news import.